 The procedure will begin with you lying on your stomach, after which general anesthesia will be administered.
 This form of anesthesia will render you completely unconscious for the procedure.
 Following this, Dr. Czerwein will make a small cut, known as an incision, near the midline of your neck on the posterior (back) side.
 The soft tissues and muscles there will be gently moved out of the way to grant access to the cervical vertebrae (your neck bones).
 Once this is accomplished, he will remove the necessary amount of lamina to relieve any compression.
 Bone spurs, fragments of degraded discs, and more will be removed during this portion of the procedure.

 What Will Recovery From My Cervical Laminectomy Be Like?

 The specifics of your recovery process will be discussed with you by Dr. Czerwein prior to the procedure.
 The goal will be to return you to normal activity as soon as possible.
 Most patients will experience some degree of hospital stay, with their symptoms improving gradually over time.
 The day after your surgery, you will be able to walk normally.
 How soon you’re able to return to work is dependent on the nature of the surgery, your speed of healing, and the type of work you do.

 Contact Dr. John Czerwein today to schedule your appointment.
 During your visit, you will be assessed for treatment options following an examination of your medical history and discussion of your symptoms.
-Come see us at 53 Saddle Rowe Lane North Scituate, RI!
+We look forward to seeing you soon!